GlobedGD/globed2/server/protocol.md

 * 20005 - LoginFailedPacket - bad auth (has error message)
 * 20006 - ServerNoticePacket - message popup for the user

+General

+* 21000 - PlayerListPacket - list of all people on the game server
+* 21001& - RoomCreatedPacket - returns room id (returns existing one if already in a room)
+* 21002& - RoomJoinedPacket - returns nothing ig?? just indicates success
+* 21003& - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists

 Game related

-* 21000 - PlayerProfilesPacket - list of players' names and icons
+* 22000 - PlayerProfilesPacket - list of players' names and icons
-* 21001 - LevelDataPacket - level data
+* 22001 - LevelDataPacket - level data
-* 21002 - PlayerListPacket - list of all people on the game server
-* 21003 - PlayerMetadataPacket - list of player metadata
+* 22002 - PlayerMetadataPacket - list of player metadata
-* 21010+ - VoiceBroadcastPacket - voice frame from another user
+* 22010+ - VoiceBroadcastPacket - voice frame from another user
-* 21011+ - ChatMessageBroadcastPacket - chat message from another user
+* 22011+ - ChatMessageBroadcastPacket - chat message from another user